Amid Confusion About Reopening, An Expert Explains How To Assess COVID-19 Risk

 On Trump's forthcoming indoor campaign rally in Tulsa, Okla., at a venue that holds 19,000 people

 Right now, we have to understand that the single greatest risk factor we have for transmitting this virus is largely indoor air, where we're in large crowds, where we are sharing that air with the people right around us.
-Any activity that increases that, such as loud voices, shouting, singing that we all know can enhance the virus being aerosolized or basically put into the air.
+Any activity that increases that, such as loud voices, shouting, singing, that we all know can enhance the virus being aerosolized or basically put into the air.
 So I would just say across the board, without regard to political party or why the event occurred, they shouldn't be occurring, if we're trying to reduce the risk of infectious disease transmission with this virus.
 It's just simply the last thing you'd want to do.
 It's almost like putting potential gasoline on a fire.
 I think it's fair to say that this should be a universal recommendation across the board that these kinds of events be avoided.

 On how to assess risk based on general airflow

-There's an old phrase in the environmental movement,"The solution to pollution is dilution."
+There's an old phrase in the environmental movement, "The solution to pollution is dilution."
 And actually in infectious diseases, the same thing is true. ...
 When you and I talk, we fill a room full of aerosols.
 If you actually had a special camera (that does exist and you can do this), you can actually see aerosols fill the room and these little particles after just 20 or 30 minutes of talking.
 So anything that moves air and moves that out more quickly is surely helpful. ...

 Outdoors has its own natural, in a sense, air conditioning.
 I often hear people talking about the risk of going to the beach, and ironically, beaches are probably some of the safest places to go to if you're not literally cheek and jowl with someone, just because the wind is blowing all the time.
 It's creating, in a sense, kind of a cleansing of the air where that virus might come out.
 If you're in a building where the heating, ventilation and cooling system is not moving air very frequently, then that aerosol that that person is breathing in that conference room is going to build up over time.
 And so, yes, you are going to be a greater risk in that kind of a setting.